lubuntu-team/manual/source/3/3.2/3.2.6/desktop_notifications.rst

 To not be disturbed by notifications check the :guilabel:`Only save notifications` checkbox.
 To show notifications on the monitor with the mouse check the :guilabel:`Show notifications on screen with the mouse` checkbox.

-The :guilabel:`Position` tab lets you change where Desktop notifications appear on your screen.
+The :guilabel:`Appearance` tab lets you change where Desktop notifications appear on your screen.
 Click the button that appears under :guilabel:`Position on screen` on the portion of your screen where you want them with the outline being your window.
 To test where a notification will pop up press the :guilabel:`Preview` button.

 Screenshots
 -----------